dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

 - we don't care what `e1` really is, so we no longer need definition of closure and that pattern matching line.
 - we are entering a "new world" when ANFing the body `b` of `(lambda (,x) ,b)`, thus a fresh `id` context is needed.

-The very basic idea is to defer the evaluation a little ... turn a dynamic process into a static expression (using quotation & quasiqutation).
-It's the philosophical side of programming with notions like "dynamic" and "static"...:)
+The very basic idea is to defer the evaluation a little ... turn a dynamic process into a static expression (using quotation & quasiquotation).
+It's interesting to program with notions like "dynamic" and "static"...:)

 ```racket
 (define (anf exp)